zhuhan1236/mmd-caffe/README.md

+# DEPRECATED
+This repository is deprecated, please move to [transfer-caffe](https://github.com/zhuhan1236/transfer-caffe).

 # mmd-caffe

 This is the implementation of ICML paper "Learning Transferable Features with Deep Adaptation Networks".
 We fork the repository with version ID `c6414ea` from [Caffe](https://github.com/BVLC/caffe) and make our modifications.
 The main modifications are listed as follow: